 Teacher Resource Center

 While students are attending a program at the museum, teachers can explore the TRC's multitude of resources such as educational kits, videos, supplemental textbooks, periodicals, and supply catalogs.
 NASA education resources are also available.
 Educators may visit the center at other times by appointment.
 The TRC is also home to live animals that are viewed by visitors and used in education programs.
 Students can learn about unique characteristics and habitats while observing and handling the animals.
-The center has trout tanks, a corn snake, a painted turtle and Madagascar Hissing cockroaches.
+The center has trout tanks, a corn snake, a ball python, a painted turtle, a red-eared slider (turtle), leaf-cutter ants, and Madagascar Hissing cockroaches.

-Both museum classrooms consist of age-appropriate learning space for pre-schoolers through high school students.
-The classrooms can each accommodate 50 students, or can form one large classroom accommodating 100.
+Three museum classrooms consist of age-appropriate learning space for pre-schoolers through high school students to adults.
+The classrooms can each accommodate 20-30 students workshop style and 50-100 students theater-style.